-The Thesis Whisperer is a newspaper style blog that talks about all the things you need to know about doing a Thesis and Academic related.
-To sum it up The Thesis Whisperer is the Ultimate Interactive Thesis Academic Experience.
+The Thesis Whisperer is a newspaper-style blog that talks about all the things you need to prepare for your thesis and academic career.
+To sum it up The Thesis Whisperer is the ultimate thesis academic experience.
 All of this is edited by Dr. Inger Mewburn, Director of Research Training at the Australian National University and occasionally she has guest posts.

 Beyond The Thesis Whisperer, Dr. Inger Mewburn is a researcher specializing in research education since 2006.
 Previously she was an architecture lecturer for about a decade.
 She writes scholarly papers, hosts workshops, visits universities, and much more.
 Also, she contributes book chapters and wrote the first Thesis Whisperer Book, How to Tame Your Ph.D., and has another book coming out soon, How to Write Your Thesis Faster.

-Dr. Inger Mewburn represents a Mademoiselle who is an advocate for higher education.
+Dr. Inger Mewburn represents a woman who is an advocate for higher education.
 She is committed to sharing her knowledge to help others during their thesis process.
 She gives you the good, bad, ugly and serves as a resource for anyone reading her blog.
-I urge all graduate students, prospective graduate students and academics to check out The Thesis Whisperer.
+I urge all graduate students, prospective graduate students, and academics to check out The Thesis Whisperer.